STRENGTHENING MUSEUM RELATIONSHIPS WITH INDIGENOUS PEOPLES

 If you are not able to participate in the cohort, you may still attend the webinars.
 Webinars will be held every Tuesday, starting July 26th, for six weeks.
 The webinars will be free to the entire Alaska museum and cultural organization community—including volunteers and board members.

-If you are unable to participate in the cohort, but would like to sign up for any of the webinars, find the registration links below.
-Webinars are free to all Alaska museum professionals and volunteers.
-For those based outside of the state, the webinars are $10 each.
+If you are unable to participate in the cohort, but would like to sign up for any of the webinars, you can register on our events page.
+Webinars are free to all Alaska museum professionals and volunteers, as well as to any Indigenous peoples.
+For those based outside of the state who are not Indigenous, the webinars are $10 each.

 As a reminder, if you would like to join the cohort, email Dixie Clough with the name, email addresses, and titles of both cohort participants from your organization.
 She will register you for all trainings, webinars, and discussions.

-The webinar topics and links are below, and will prioritize giving voice to Indigenous people, who are not often heard on these topics.
+The webinars will prioritize giving voice to Indigenous people, who are not often heard on these topics.

 *Schedule & topics are subject to change.

-This project is co-hosted by Museums Alaska and First Alaskans Institute and was made possible in part by the Institute of Museum and Library Services.
+This project was co-hosted by Museums Alaska and First Alaskans Institute and was made possible in part by the Institute of Museum and Library Services.